-There are four stages of fasting that the body encounters.
-Anabolic, Catabolic, Partial Ketosis, and Active Ketosis.
+There are four fasting stages that the body encounters.
+Anabolic, Catabolic fasting zone, Partial Ketosis, and Active Ketosis.
 When we think of fasting, we often think of starvation or deprivation.
 There is a great deal of research around using this process as a tool for cell renewal, weight loss, and immune support.
 Through these stages of restrictive eating, the body has the ability to heal itself.
-Stages of Fasting by Day:
+Stages of a fast by Day:

-- Anabolic Stage - This is the first four hours after eating.
+- Anabolic Stage - The Anabolic stage of fasting is the first four hours after eating.
 During this digestive state, your body uses all the carbohydrates, sugars, proteins, and fats from your last meal.
 Once these resources are distributed to fuel your body, the remaining nutrients are stored as glycogen or fat.

-- Catabolic Stage - This occurs four to twelve hours after eating.
+- Catabolic Stage - The Catabolic phase of fasting occurs four to twelve hours after eating.
 The process of breakdown diminishes insulin and glucose levels.
 Glycogen fuels the body with energy.
 It helps regulate blood sugar in the body.

 - Partial Ketosis - Partial ketosis takes place twelve to fourteen hours after ingesting food.
 Glycogen is depleted from the body.
 The body must utilize another form of fuel.
 This process of gluconeogenesis creates other avenues to attain glucose.
 Certain body parts need glucose to function, like the liver and kidneys.
 During this metabolic process, the body creates glucose from non-carbohydrate sources.
 It uses what is already in the body.